 Remote viewing is the process by which one can give details about a distant target, even though the viewer has no way of discerning such information due to distance, time, or shielding.
 For example, the viewer could be in New York and the target in Europe.
 Even though the viewer has never been to Europe, he/she is able to provide specific details of the target, or even describe an event that happened there in the past or will happen in the future.
 Remote viewers have been used in the past by the CIA for spying purposes, and continue to be used for other practical applications.
 A few of the scientists who are experts in the field include Russell Targ, Hal Puthoff, PhD, Edwin May, PhD, and Stephen Schwartz.

 People commonly report knowing about future events.
 Such knowledge is often the result of dreams or other altered states of consciousness.
 Sometimes people simply report unexplained feelings about the future.
 Both precognition and presentiment have been studied in laboratories by credentialed scientists.
 Dean Radin, PhD is world renowned in these areas of study.
 He is joined by many colleagues as they study other psi phenomena such as telepathy (mind to mind communication), psychokinesis (direct influence of matter by mind), and clairvoyance (receiving information about distant objects beyond the physical senses).
-There have been an abundance of scientists who study psi phenomena and altered states of consciousness, including Charles Tart, PhD, Stephen E Braude, PhD, Stanley Krippner, PhD, J.B.
+There have been an abundance of scientists who have studied psi phenomena and altered states of consciousness, including Charles Tart, PhD, Stephen E Braude, PhD, Stanley Krippner, PhD, J.B.
 Rhine, PhD, Louisa Rhine, PhD, Frederic Myers, Robert Jahn, PhD, Brenda Dunne MS, Claude Swanson, PhD and Arthur Hastings, PhD.